HIV/STI Testing FAQ

 If the test is negative, does that mean I don't have HIV?

-It can take your body three to six months after your last possible exposure to the virus (e.g., last incidence of unprotected sex, sharing of needles) to develop enough antibodies to be detected by the OraQuick ADVANCE test.
+It can take your body up to three months after your last possible exposure to the virus (e.g., last incidence of unprotected sex, sharing of needles) to develop enough antibodies to be detected by the OraQuick ADVANCE test.
 Because of this "window period," re-testing may be necessary for people who have been potentially exposed within the window period.

 How can I prepare for the blood draw for the syphilis test?